PyTorch

 PyTorch is an open-source deep learning library, originally developed by Meta Platforms and currently developed with support from the Linux Foundation.
 The successor to Torch, PyTorch provides a high-level API that builds upon optimised, low-level implementations of deep learning algorithms and architectures, such as the Transformer, or SGD.
 Notably, this API simplifies model training and inference to a few lines of code.
-PyTorch allows for automatic parallelization of training and, internally, implements CUDA bindings that speed up training further by leveraging GPU resources.
+PyTorch allows for automatic parallelization of training and, internally, implements CUDA bindings that speed training further by leveraging GPU resources.

-PyTorch utilises the tensor as a fundamental datatype, similarly to NumPy.
+PyTorch utilises the tensor as a fundamental data type, similarly to NumPy.
 Training is facilitated by a reversed automatic differentiation system, Autograd, that constructs a directed acyclic graph of the operations (and their arguments) executed by a model during its forward pass.
-With a loss, Backpropagation is then undertaken.
+With a loss, backpropagation is then undertaken.

 As of 2025, PyTorch remains one of the most popular deep learning libraries, alongside others such as TensorFlow and Keras.
-A number of commercial deep learning architectures are built on top of PyTorch, including Tesla Autopilot, Uber's Pyro, Hugging Face's Transformers, and Catalyst.
+It can be installed using Anaconda package managers.
+A number of commercial deep learning systems are built on top of PyTorch, including ChatGPT, Tesla Autopilot, Uber's Pyro, and Hugging Face's Transformers.

 History

-In 2001, Torch was written and released under a GPL license.
-It was a machine-learning library written in C++ and CUDA, supporting methods including neural networks, support vector machines (SVM), hidden Markov models, etc. It was improved to Torch7 in 2012.
-Development on Torch ceased in 2018 and was subsumed by the PyTorch project.
+In 2001, Torch was written and released under a GPL by the Idiap Research Institute.
+It was a machine-learning library written in C++ and CUDA, supporting methods including neural networks, support vector machines (SVM), hidden Markov models, etc. Around 2010, it was rewritten by Ronan Collobert, Clement Farabet and Koray Kavuckuoglu.
+This was known as Torch7 or LuaTorch.
+This was written so that the backend was in C and the frontend was in Lua.
+In mid-2016, some developers refactored it to decouple the frontend and the backend, with strong influence from torch-autograd and Chainer.
+In turn, torch-autograd was influenced by HIPS/autograd.
+Development on Torch7 ceased in 2018 and was subsumed by the PyTorch project.

 Meta (formerly known as Facebook) operates both PyTorch and Convolutional Architecture for Fast Feature Embedding (Caffe2), but models defined by the two frameworks were mutually incompatible.
-The Open Neural Network Exchange (ONNX) project was created by Meta and Microsoft in September 2017 for converting models between frameworks.
+The Open Neural Network Exchange (ONNX) project was created by Meta and Microsoft in September 2017 to decouple deep learning frameworks from hardware-specific runtimes, allowing models to be converted between frameworks and optimized for execution providers like NVIDIA’s TensorRT.
 Caffe2 was merged into PyTorch at the end of March 2018.
 In September 2022, Meta announced that PyTorch would be governed by the independent PyTorch Foundation, a newly created subsidiary of the Linux Foundation.

-PyTorch 2.0 was released on 15 March 2023, introducing TorchDynamo, a Python-level compiler that makes code run up to 2x faster, along with significant improvements in training and inference performance across major cloud platforms.
+PyTorch 2.0 was released on 15 March 2023, introducing TorchDynamo, a Python-level compiler that makes code run up to two times faster, along with significant improvements in training and inference performance across major cloud platforms.